Chapter 2: General Principles, Rules, and Procedures for Appointment, Reappointment, and Termination

 The Provost, or in the case of faculty in the School of Medicine Clinical Departments the Dean of the School of Medicine, may recommend the award of Emeritus or Emerita status to the Chancellor, who may recommend action to the Board of Trust.
 Emeritus or Emerita actions generally will be made at the spring meeting of the Board.
 The action of the Board of Trust is transmitted by the Provost to the Dean, who notifies the department chair and the faculty member.
 No public announcement may be made until after Board of Trust action.
 Public recognition of Emeritus or Emerita status is made at Commencement at the end of the academic year.

 On occasion, a school may contract with an Emeritus or Emerita Professor to teach as a lecturer a specific course or perform other specific and limited duties.

 3. Emeritus or Emerita Status for Administrators

-In rare cases, emeritus or emerita status will be awarded to an administrative officer who does not hold faculty rank.
-The procedure for consideration of such status will, insofar as possible, parallel that for tenured faculty, except that consideration for the award of emeritus or emerita status must start with the recommendation of the Provost or Vice Chancellor for Health Affairs to the Chancellor.
+In rare cases, Emeritus or Emerita status will be awarded to an administrative officer of Vanderbilt University who does not hold faculty rank.
+The procedure for consideration of such status will, insofar as possible, parallel that for tenured faculty, except that consideration for the award of Emeritus or Emerita status must start with the recommendation of the Provost to the Chancellor.

 Faculty members may be terminated for cause subject to the procedures described in “Disciplinary Actions,” Part IV, Chapter 1.